 Suppose there are 10 statements in your program and there occurs an exception at statement 5, the rest of the code will not be executed i.e. statement 6 to 10 will not be executed.
 If we perform exception handling, the rest of the statement will be executed.
 That is why we use exception handling in Java.

+Do You Know?